What are the responsibilities and job description for the Education Program Assistant 2 position at Oregon State University?

 Develops collaborative community partnerships independently.

 Verifies group/class set up and nutrition topics/lessons with site contact and assists in preparation and ordering of instructional supplies needed for classes.
-Assists with the coordination and training of community and program interns.
+Assists with the coordination and training of community and program volunteers.
 Assists in assembling materials needed for classes and other nutrition education activities.
 Purchases appropriate materials for educational activities, including ingredients for food preparation and tasting.

 Participates in evaluation of program effectiveness.